 – Better, more satisfying orgasms

 – 50% more chance of achieving orgasm

 |– Uncertainty about the effect of THC on testosterone production|

 – Possibility of erectile dysfunction

-So, we might just have uncovered the best kept secret of cannabis users: that they have both more enjoyable and more frequent sex than their non-cannabis consuming peers.
-On a more serious note however, if you are experiencing persistent sexual dysfunction, it is always advisable to consult a medical professional.
+So, we might just have uncovered the best-kept secret of marijuana users: that they have both more enjoyable and more frequent sex than their non-cannabis consuming peers.
+On a more serious note, however, if you are experiencing persistent sexual dysfunction, it is always advisable to consult a medical professional.